artis-mcrt/artis/artisoptions_doc.md

 // and their combined deposition fraction is calculated constexpr bool NT_EXCITATION_ON = false;

-// increase the excitation and ionization lists by this blocksize when reallocating constexpr int NT_BLOCKSIZEEXCITATION;

 // calculate eff_ionpot and ionisation rates by always dividing by the valence shell potential for the ion
 // instead of the specific shell potentials constexpr bool NT_USE_VALENCE_IONPOTENTIAL;